fasemoreakinyemi/KnowledgeBase/directory_organization_for_shell_scripting_analysis.md

 - The main directory contain 3 subdirectories (analyses, bin, data) and a README.md file (A description of the project)
 - The analyses directory usually contains all the subdirectories for different analyses
 - Each subdirectory under analyses should have 1 compulsory element (run.sh) the remaining directories could be flexible
 - The run.sh is the central element in every analysis.
-Essentially it's the blue print for what was done and how it was donea detailed description will be provided shortly
+Essentially it's the blue print for what was done and how it was done a detailed description will be provided shortly